majekw/vn-corexy/README.md

 In this repository there is OpenScad source code with 3D printer design.
 There are many parameters that can be customized.
-In Customizer you could choose which printed parts you want to render and save as STL file, or render them all at once.
+In Customizer you could choose which printed parts you want to render and save as STL file.
 There are also ECHO messages in console that can be used to prepare BOM, for example there are messages with all lengths of specific extrusion types, GT2 belt lengts are also calculated.